adamovittorio/lazy-graphql/services/learning-content/README.md

 - _Vscode_ debugger:

-  `Graphql Videogame Service` in the debug tasks.
+  `Graphql Learning Content Service` in the debug tasks.